What is Solidity?

 Common Contract

-What it means is that this contract pattern is so common that almost most contract use it as its parent contract and inherit their first contract from it (I learn this from cryptozombies ).
-This contract apply the concept of ownership, so only the owner can call some contract to ensure the security (this is too is ambiguous).
+What it means is that this contract pattern is so common that almost most contracts use it as their parent contract and inherit their first contract from it (I learned this from cryptozombies).
+This contract applies the concept of ownership, so only the owner can call some contract to ensure security (this is too ambiguous).

 Ownable